 All the days of the afflicted are evil, but the cheerful of heart has a continual feast.Proverbs 15:15

 Gratitude isn’t new-aged nonsense or a passing fad.
-Research demonstrates what most people know instinctively—that being thankful leads to greater individual happiness and better health outcomes.
-Make gratitude your brain’s default setting and reap the continual benefits of a more positive outlook on life.
+Research demonstrates what wise people know instinctively—that being thankful leads to greater individual happiness and better health outcomes.